-To perform a type 69 Substitution, the MDP must calculate the energy consumption between two Actual Meter Readings and pro-rata this calculated energy consumption for the period of the substituted read.
+To perform a type 69 Substitution, the MDP must calculate the ADL between two validated Meter Readings and apply this ADL pro-rated to the number of days for the substituted read.

 6. SUBSTITUTION AND ESTIMATION FOR CALCULATED METERING DATA